Sitecore/jss/CONTRIBUTING.md

 # Contributing to Sitecore JavaScript Services

 Want to contribute to Sitecore JavaScript Services?
 There are a few things you need to know.
-First, are you contributing a change to documentation only?
-If so, see the [documentation contributions section](#documentation-contribution) further below.
-Otherwise, read on.

 ## Pre-requisites: